Guides/Mice·beginner·7 min read

 Kailh GM 8.0 / 4.0

-The current default in many mid-range mice.
-80M (8.0) or 40M (4.0) cycles.
-Snappier and lighter than Omron, with less side-to-side wobble in the button cap.
+A common choice in mid-range mice today.
+Snappier and lighter than Omron, with less wobble in the button.

 Huano Blue / Pink / Black Shell

-Used by Endgame Gear, Pulsar, VAXEE, Razer DeathAdder V3 Pro Faker Edition, and Wooting mice.
-Deep, soft, satisfying click.
-The Blue Shell is heavier, Pink is lighter; both are praised for feel but have a less defined tactile bump than Kailh.
+Used by Endgame Gear, Pulsar, VAXEE, and Wooting.
+A deep, soft, satisfying click.
+Blue is heavier, Pink is lighter.

 TTC Gold

 Used in some Glorious and Lamzu mice.
-Light, crisp, with a clear tactile snap.
-Sits between Omron and Kailh on the feel spectrum.
+Light and crisp, sitting between Omron and Kailh in feel.

-• No double-click bug — there's no electrical contact to wear or bounce.
+• No double-click bug, since there are no metal contacts to wear or bounce.

-• Rated for 70–100 million clicks, usually outlasting the rest of the mouse.
+• Rated for 70 to 100 million clicks, which usually outlasts everything else on the mouse.

 Optical switch brands